influxdata/docs-v2/content/influxdb/v2.0/reference/glossary.md

 A standardized text file format used by the InfluxDB web server to create log entries when generating server log files.

+### compaction

+The process of optimizing disk usage by compressing time series data.

 ### continuous query (CQ)

 Continuous queries are the predecessor to tasks in InfluxDB 2.0.